 Canned pumpkin can help hairballs pass all the way through your cat’s system.
 Mix in one to two tablespoons plain canned pumpkin to your cat’s food each day or a couple times a week.
 You can add it as is, but for cats with a sensitive stomach, warm up the pumpkin first.

-Ready to try out some great pumpkin treats and games for your dog?
+Ready to try out some great pumpkin treats and games?

 Here’s a cute Catnip Pumpkin: Easy DIY Halloween cat toy you can make for your cat.